 Miami scored 387 points this season in off-dribble jumpers in the half-court, fourth most in Division I. The Canes also scored 0.96 points per possession on these looks, which ranked fifth best nationally.

 During the last two seasons, Lykes turned into an absurd shot-maker.
 Over 75 percent of his total field goals as a sophomore and junior were unassisted.
-Close to 84 percent of Lyesk’ 2-point field goals came unassisted.
+Close to 84 percent of Lykes’ 2-point field goals came unassisted.

 Variety On Offense